Sairyss/domain-driven-hexagon/README.md

 For example:

 - When validation error is thrown by validating user input, it means that this input is incorrect and a `400 Bad Request Exception` should be returned with details of what fields are incorrect ([notification pattern](https://martinfowler.com/eaaDev/Notification.html)).
-In this project's code examples it's done automatically in DTOs by `class-validator` library.
+In this project's code examples it's done automatically in DTOs by [class-validator](https://www.npmjs.com/package/class-validator) library.
-- When validation exception happens on a new `Value Object` creation that usually means a programmer did a mistake by assigning an incorrect value to a constructor, so a different type of error should be thrown here which later should be converted into `500 Internal Server Error`, in this case without adding additional info since it may cause a leak of some sensitive data.
+- When validation exception happens on a new domain object creation that usually means a programmer did a mistake by assigning an incorrect value to a constructor, or value got mutated at some point before reaching domain layer, so a different type of error should be thrown here which later should be converted into `500 Internal Server Error`, in this case without adding additional info since it may cause a leak of some sensitive data.

 Application should be protected not only from incorrect user input but from a programmer errors as well by throwing exceptions when something is not used as intended.
 No details should be returned to the user in case of programmer errors since those details may contain some sensitive information about the program.